 With that outer circle gone, it’s just me, vulnerable to rejection and overflowing with uncomfortable.
-A wall flower long enough to start fading into the wallpaper, getting comfortable with it, but also wondering why I find that acceptable, and can I fix it.
+A wall flower long enough to start fading into the wallpaper, getting comfortable with it, but also wondering why I find that acceptable, and if I can fix it.

 I woke to 40 degrees this morning.
 Last night, after seeing yesterday’s weather report, I covered some of my plants, those well up out of the ground.
 The apple tree was impossible to cover; leaving thousands of blossoms unprotected, except for being one with the branches.
 I wrap things like leftovers to keep them fresh, and use tools, like safety glasses to protect against harm.
 It’s a different story when it comes to covering my heart and mind.
 I protected my mind the last time I went to the motor vehicle’s office – repeating the statement, it’s OK if I have to come back.
 The most difficult, sometimes to the extent of impossible, is my heart.
 I’ve heard it said, I’ll never love again; a statement to protect the heart from ever experiencing heartbreak again after a breakup.
 When it comes to protecting my heart from losing my husband, a loss powerful enough to alter my world forever, there’s nothing.
 Nothing to wrap myself in, no tools, no statement, no reality, no thought.
 There’s nothing big enough to cover all of me, the apple tree, because he was woven, not just into my branches, but into every part of me.

 I’ve found myself using my age as an excuse lately, and it has to stop.
 Coming up with reasons to not do, not even try, is so much easier than trying or even looking at what I want or need to do with a “let’s just see how far I can get” attitude.
-I’m old, I’m 20lbs overweight, I didn’t sleep well last night, my muscles/joints ache, my sneakers are wet, my hair’s gray!
+I’m old, I didn’t sleep well last night, my muscles/joints ache, my sneakers are wet, my hair’s gray!
 I thought of the excuse, I’m blind.
 I don’t know what that’s like, but that excuse could be used for even the simplest of tasks for a seeing person, like finding matching socks, putting on lipstick, or pouring a glass of milk.
-I’ve tried some scary, amazing things in my life; well scary for me anyway.
+I’ve tried some amazing things in my life; well scary might be a better word.
 My only thought was how wonderful to get the chance.
-The answer to why do it, was easy.
-But when it comes to the mundane, ordinary things, I don’t see them as amazing, there’s no obvious why.
-I need to put up a few more stickers in my house to answer why, like, I’m Alive, Move or Lose, Trying is the First Step to Success, and I Want More Amazing.
+The answer to why do it is, why not.
+But when it comes to the many ordinary things, there should be a better answer to why than it’s necessary.
+I need to put up a few more stickers in my house with better answers, like, I’m Alive, Move or Lose, Trying is the First Step to Success, and I Want More Amazing.

 There’s many reasons to celebrate Moms, reasons to say my Mom’s special.
 She was there for me, she’s loving, kind, and caring.
 The greatest thing I remember about my Mom was she was there, ever present.
 She had children – 6 girls – in her care for 25 years; that was her job.
 A tremendous amount of homemade meals, thousands of lunch bags, mega trips to the grocery store, stoves used daily and to capacity, and tons of laundry.
 Because she stayed home we didn’t have the latest fashion in clothes or hair styles, go on fancy vacations or to expensive lessons, or experience cool activities that required cash; things we didn’t miss.
 I don’t remember my Mom taking any time for herself, by herself.
 I don’t remember her pampering herself – buying herself something special, getting a massage or even her hair done.
 Maybe she did, but I wasn’t paying attention.
 She just was, always, being Mom, not considering any of that special, just normal everyday Mom stuff.
 She’s in her mid 80’s now, not getting around so well, and many times grumpy with not being able to live like she wants and yet her heart still beats and I love her.